Kylian Mbappé rejects Swedish rape claim – DW – 10/15/2024

 Kylian Mbappé rejects Swedish rape claimOctober 15, 2024

-French football star Kylian Mbappé has reacted furiously to reports in Sweden that he is the subject of a rape investigation which Swedish prosecutors opened on Tuesday.
+French football star Kylian Mbappé has reacted furiously to reports in Sweden that he is the subject of a rape investigation that Swedish prosecutors opened on Tuesday.

-Mbappé has not been named by the authorities but Swedish media including newspapers Aftonbladet and Expressen as well as public broadcaster SVT all reported on Tuesday that the 25-year-old Real Madrid striker was the target of the investigation after going on a night out in Stockholm last week.
+Mbappé has not been named by the authorities, but Swedish media, including newspapers Aftonbladet and Expressen and public broadcaster SVT, all reported on Tuesday that the 25-year-old Real Madrid striker was the target of the investigation after a night out in Stockholm last week.

-Aftonbladet and SVT backed up the report, which Mbappé's camp have emphatically denied.
+Aftonbladet and SVT backed up the report, which Mbappé's representatives have emphatically denied.

-"Today, a new slanderous rumor is starting to spread across the web from the Swedish media," they said in a statement to the French AFP news agency.
+"Today, a new slanderous rumor is starting to spread across the web from the Swedish media," they said in a statement to the French news agency AFP.
 "These accusations are completely false and irresponsible, and their propagation is unacceptable."

 Mbappé links rape reports to PSG wage dispute